“Marines in Flight”

 How Artwork will be Evaluated:

-A committee of retired Marines representing the Flying Leatherneck Historical Foundation and the Flying Leatherneck Aviation Museum will complete the initial assessment of the artwork.
+A committee of retired Marines representing the Flying Leatherneck Historical Foundation will complete the initial assessment of the artwork.
 A committee of professional artists will rank the finalists based on knowledge of the theme, creativity and originality.

-The Flying Leatherneck Aviation Museum and the Flying Leatherneck Historical Foundation are not responsible for lost or damaged artwork.
+The Flying Leatherneck Historical Foundation is not responsible for lost or damaged artwork.

 Questions and Information: